 - 1. Solvers panel: Browse for the text file in the "Import User Results" tab.
 The browser has a preference for .csv and .txt files. - 2.
 Specify a name for the analysis case and "Add" the case. - 3.
 Variables and Responses panels.
-It is recommended to check the variables and responses in these panels.
-The variables and responses will be displayed and automatically associated with the correct analysis case. - 4.
-Sampling panel.
+To import the variables and responses into the GUI, it is required to click on the Variables and Responses tabs.
+The variables and responses will be displayed and automatically associated with the correct analysis case.

+- 4. Sampling panel.
 Check that the number of points defined in the sampling panel is the same as the number of points in the user-provided file.
 If fewer points are available in the file, LS-OPT will augment the sampling points and try to run simulations. - 5.
 Menu bar.
 Choose the "Repair" task. - 6.
 Run panel.
 In "Repair" mode, select "Import results (.csv)" and "Run".
 This is a critical step to convert the .csv format to the LS-OPT database format ready for analysis. - 7.
-The user can now choose the type of analysis. - o DOE Study: Change to the "Metamodel-based DOE Study" task and "Run".
-Metamodels will be created and the Viewer can be used to study the metamodel results. - o Optimization: - a.
+The user can now choose the type of analysis. - (a) DOE Study: Change to the "Metamodel-based DOE Study" task and "Run".
+Metamodels will be created and the Viewer can be used to study the metamodel results. - (b) Optimization: - 1.
 Define the Objectives and/or constraints.
-For RBDO, define the distributions for the input variables as well as the probability of failure. - b.
+For RBDO, define the distributions for the input variables as well as the probability of failure. - 2.
 Change to the "Metamodel-based Optimization" or "Metamodel-based RBDO" task, choose the "Single Stage" strategy and "Run".
 An optimization history is created.

-17.12.
+17.13.
 Saving/compressing the LS-OPT database after completing a run

 Using the Tools function, the database can be gathered up and compressed in a file called lsopack.tar.gz (lsopack.zip in Windows).
 The packed database is suitable for post-processing on any computer platform.
-The repair selection is: Gather LS-OPT database.
+The repair selection is: Archive LS-OPT database.

-A more sophisticated option is available to also gather the history and response files residing in the run directories.
-These files (e.g. history.0, etc.) are required to view history plots in the DynaStats panel and also for viewing MeanSqErr results in the Viewer.
-The selection is: Gather LS-OPT database + histories/responses.
-The file produced is lsopack_h.tar.gz (lsopack_h.zip in Windows).
+More sophisticated options are available to also gather the history and response files residing in the run directories and all input files.
+The history/response files (e.g. history.0, etc.) are required to view history plots in the DynaStats panel and also for viewing curve matching results in the Viewer.
+The selection is: Archive LS-OPT database + histories/responses.
+The file produced is lsopack\h.tar.gz (lsopack\h.zip in Windows).
+The addition of input decks only results in lsopack\i.tar.gz (lsopack\i.zip in Windows) and inclusion of both histories and input decks results in lsopack\h.i.ar.gz (lsopack\h.i.zip in Windows).